Some isolation and stability results for Einstein manifolds: Isolation results for the Bochner and contact Bochner tensors

-for $m\geq3$ \end{cor} Note that when $n=4$ the Bochner tensor coincide with self-dual part of Weyl and our result recovers the optimal pinching result obtained for $\weyl$ in dimension $4$ by Gursky and LeBrun in \cite{GurskyLeBrun, Gursky200} and which was recovered by Itoh and Kobayashi in \cite{ItohKobayashi} studying isolation results for the Bochner tensor.
+Note that when $n=4$ the Bochner tensor coincide with the self-dual part of the Weyl tensor, hence the constant $C(2)$ is not obtained by \eqref{estimate mathcal B} but by combining the peculiarities of dimension four (see also equation \eqref{estimate on Q} and \cite{Gursky200,Huisken}) with Theorem \ref{thm bochner intro}.
+In this way, we recover the optimal pinching result obtained for $\weyl^+$ in dimension $4$ by Gursky and LeBrun in \cite{GurskyLeBrun, Gursky200} and which was recovered by Itoh and Kobayashi in \cite{ItohKobayashi} studying isolation results for the Bochner tensor.
+On the other hand, $C(m)$ is obtained combining \eqref{estimate mathcal B} with Theorem \ref{thm bochner intro}.